balancer/docs-v1/smart-contracts/api.md

 * `ERR_IS_BOUND` -- `T` is already bound
 * `ERR_IS_FINALIZED` -- `isFinalized()` is true
 * `ERR_ERC20_FALSE` -- `ERC20` token returned false
+* `ERR_MAX_TOKENS` -- Only 8 tokens are allowed per pool
 * unspecified error thrown by token

 #### `rebind`

-`rebind(address T, uint B, uint W)`
+`rebind(address token, uint balance, uint denorm)`

 Changes the parameters of an already-bound token.
 Performs the same validation on the parameters.

 #### `unbind`

-`rebind(address T)`
+`unbind(address token)`

-Unbinds a token, clearing all of its parameters and pushing the entire balance to caller.
+Unbinds a token, clearing all of its parameters.
+Exit fee is charged and the remaining balance is sent to caller.

 #### `setPublicSwap`

 `setPublicSwap(bool isPublic)`

-Makes `isPublicSwap` return `isPublic` Requires caller to be controller and pool not to be finalized.
+Makes `isPublicSwap` return `_publicSwap` Requires caller to be controller and pool not to be finalized.
 Finalized pools always have public swap.

 #### `finalize`